-This policy aspires to challenge and support leaders and staff into promoting positive relationships and behaviour across all our establishments
+This policy aspires to challenge and support leaders and staff into consistently promoting positive relationships and behaviour as the foundation of our learning communities.

 2. Rationale

 'Curriculum for Excellence cannot be delivered without good relationships and positive behaviour.
 Children and young people should feel happy, safe, respected and included in the learning environment and all staff should be proactive in promoting positive behaviour in the classroom, playground, and wider learning community.
 Underpinning this is the emotional health and wellbeing of staff.'
 Curriculum for Excellence